Polyurethane dispersion

-Polyurethane Dispersion, or PUD, is understood to be a polyurethane polymer resin dispersed in water, rather than a solvent, although some cosolvent maybe used.
+Polyurethane dispersion, or PUD, is understood to be a polyurethane polymer resin dispersed in water, rather than a solvent, although some cosolvent may be used.
 Its manufacture involves the synthesis of polyurethanes having carboxylic acid functionality or nonionic hydrophiles like PEG (polyethylene glycol) incorporated into, or pendant from, the polymer backbone.
 Two component polyurethane dispersions are also available.

 Background

 There has been a general trend towards converting existing resin systems to waterborne resins, for ease of use and environmental considerations.
 Particularly, their development was driven by increased demand for solventless systems since the manufacture of coatings and adhesives entailed the increasing release of solvents into the atmosphere from numerous sources.
 Using VOC exempt solvents is not a panacea as they have their own weaknesses.

 The problem has always been that polyurethanes in water are not stable, reacting to produce a urea and carbon dioxide.
 Many papers and patents have been published on the subject.
 For environmental reasons there is even a push to have PUD available both water-based and bio-based or made from renewable raw materials.
 PUDs are used because of the general desire to formulate coatings, adhesives, sealants and elastomers based on water rather than solvent, and because of the perceived or assumed benefits to the environment.